-Part of the appeal of the show Mad Men was not just it’s dedication to recreating the look and feel of the 1960s, but that it was a story of advertising and marketing.
+Part of the appeal of the show Mad Men was not just its dedication to recreating the look and feel of the 1960s, but that it was a story of advertising and marketing.
 Those characters crafted advertising campaigns based on “expertise,” which was really just their own emotional connections to a given product.
-While this made for great drama, it doesn’t make for the best marketing strategy—especially in today’s world where doing this would mean actively ignoring your customers.
+Unfortunately, while this made for great drama, it doesn’t make for the best marketing strategy—especially in today’s world where doing this would mean actively ignoring your customers.

-In fact, this sort of solution is what our partner AlternativesPharma used to create a thematic map centered around 10,000 data points based on more than 2,000 specific queries.
-Instead of wasting employee hours, creative energy, and time creating a strategy they thought would work, they used their institutional knowledge to create a proprietary set of specific queries that essentially used the data customers gave them to craft the best marketing solutions for those customers.
-Once the patients bought in to their strategies, the healthcare providers and authorities followed, buying in right along with the patients.
+This sort of solution is what our customer AlternativesPharma (case study) used to create a thematic map centered around 10,000 data points based on more than 2,000 specific queries.
+Instead of wasting employee hours, creative energy, and time making a best-guess strategy, they used their institutional knowledge to create a proprietary set of specific queries that used customer-submitted data to craft the best marketing solutions for those customers.
+Once the patients bought into their strategies, healthcare providers and authorities followed.

-Of course, this doesn’t just apply to pharma, but rather a diverse array of industries that have to operate on multiple tiers.
-To go back to the Mad Men example, the characters in that show played to their clients and gave them what they thought the people from Hershey’s or GM wanted to hear.
-Using this technology, we can help companies listen to what their customers are saying, giving both exactly what they want.
+Of course, it’s not just pharma that can benefit from platforms like Semantria.
+Any industry that operates on multiple tiers and deals with large amounts of data can also win.
+To go back to the Mad Men example, the show’s characters played to their clients and gave them what they thought the people from Hershey’s or GM wanted to hear.
+Using this technology, we can help companies listen to their customers’ words, giving both precisely what they want.

 Learn more about how AI and NLP can assist with pharma matters.

 Leave a Reply